sojohnnysaid/my-first-tdd-app/readme.md

 # My First TDD app

 The purpose of this exercise is to write a test before writing any application code.
-The app will contain the following pages:
+The web app will have the following:

 ## homepage
-a page containing links to each individual app page
+a page containing "mini apps"

+## mini apps

-## string reverse
+### string reverse
 the user will enter a string and on submission a page will load with the user's string in reverse

 **todo**-create more simple app pages